CDC warns against cruises, regardless of vaccination status - NewsBreak

 The company said that since cruising restarted in U.S. waters last spring, 1.1 million guests had traveled with its cruise lines and 1,745 people had tested positive for COVID-19, or about 0.16%.

-The company further said that 41 people required hospitalization, and that no passengers hit with omicron had been taken to the hospital.
+It said that 41 people required hospitalization and that no passengers hit with omicron had been taken to the hospital.

 Most cruise lines require adult passengers to show proof of vaccination against COVID-19.
 Ships are allowed to relax measures such as mask use if at least 95% of passengers and 95% of crew are fully vaccinated.